Funeral Services AAS

 - The Funeral Services Program at John Tyler Community College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097, 816-233-3747; Web: http://www.abfse.org/ and is approved by the State Board of Funeral Directors and Embalmers.
 The program also is a member of the National Association of Colleges of Mortuary Science.

 - In order to receive the Funeral Service license in the Commonwealth of Virginia, an individual must:

 - Complete an accredited program of mortuary science or funeral services;

 - Pass the National Board Examination for funeral services as administered by the International Conference of Funeral Service Examining with a minimum score of 75 on the Arts Section and 75 on the Science Section.
-(Students in the Funeral Services Program at John Tyler Community College are required to take the exam prior to graduation at an additional cost as determined by the International Conference of Funeral Service Examining Boards.);

 - Complete a 3000-hour internship with a licensed funeral services provider in the Commonwealth of Virginia as prescribed by the Regulations of the Board of Funeral Directors and Embalmers; and

 - Pass the Virginia State Board Examination after completing the educational requirements, the internship, applying and being approved by the Board.